 Reduction in power loss

 Power loss in transmission lines is proportional to the current flowing through it.
-The transmission lines are normally made of copper, aluminum or its alloys.
-Resistance of transmission lines itself contribute the most to the power loss.
-The power lost in the lines due to resistance is called copper loss or I2R loss.
+The transmission lines are normally made of copper, aluminium or its alloys.
+The resistance of transmission lines itself contribute the most to the power loss.
+The power loss in the lines due to resistance is called copper loss or I2R loss.
 Lesser the current lesser will be the power loss.
 Hence during power transmission, the voltage is stepped up to reduce current.
-For transmitting same amount of power to a distance, power loss will be more while transmitted at lower voltage.
+For transmitting the same amount of power to a distance, the power loss will be more while transmitted at a lower voltage.

 Let us calculate power loss when 100kW of power is transmitted to 1 km at different voltage levels.
 For instance, let us assume that the conductor offers a resistance of 1 ohm to the flow of current.

 When transmitted at 1000V,

 Current through the conductor = Power / Voltage = 100kW / 1000 V = 100A

 Copper loss in the conductor = I2 x R = 1002 x 1 = 10000W = 10kW

 Current through the conductor = Power / Voltage = 100kW / 10000 V = 10A